iboyko21/frontend-application-design/chapter1/README.md

 ### What about that `index.html` file

-Lets add a plugin to generate an `index.html` file.
+Let's add a plugin to generate an `index.html` file.
 We will use the lightweight [`mini-html-webpack-plugin`](https://www.npmjs.com/package/mini-html-webpack-plugin), but there is also a [full-featured plugin](https://webpack.js.org/plugins/html-webpack-plugin/) for projects that require the additional features.

 Install the plugin as follows:
 ```